13th August 2019: Steamy steamy Tokyo {Japan, summer 2019}

 Admittance to the concert (one, printed in yellow with number 18 on it) and the Meet and Greet (two, printed in black)

-In between the two parts of the events, I made a little escapade to Kawagoe [川越大師]’s Seiya-san Muryōshuji Kita-in [星野山無量寿寺喜多院], which is a Buddhist temple dating back from the 830 AD.
+In between the two parts of the event, I made a little escapade to Kawagoe [川越大師]’s Seiya-san Muryōshuji Kita-in [星野山無量寿寺喜多院], which is a Buddhist temple dating back from the 830 AD.
 It is noted for its hall and its pagoda.
 It also has a small graveyard with “the five hundred disciples of Buddha”.
-I was not sure whether last time I had actually been there or not, because I arrived by the Delijah TM method of getting lost, so I wanted to make sure, and I had a bit over an hour to kill.
+I was not sure whether last time I had actually been there or not, because I arrived by my almost-trademarked method of getting lost, so I wanted to make sure, and I had a bit over an hour to kill – it was the same place indeed.

 The band shaking hands and signing autographs